ScopeLift/cozy-triggers/README.md

 1. An executable TypeScript file
 2. A markdown file with additional information and details

-A script may be run with the command `yarn ts-node guides/<script-name.ts>`.
+A script may be run with the command `yarn hardhat run guides/<script-name.ts>`.
 Additional notes on the guides:

 - All TypeScript files are heavily commented to aid understanding and readability, and TypeScript is used throughout so there's no ambiguity around what a variable or parameter is.
 - Some guides require contracts.
 Any required contracts live in the `contracts` folder, and you can compile the contracts in that folder with `yarn build`.